Enver Hoxha

-Hoxha was born in Gjirokastër in 1908 and became a grammar school teacher in 1936.
-Following the Italian invasion of Albania, he joined the Party of Labour of Albania at its creation in 1941 in the Soviet Union.
+Hoxha was born in Gjirokastër in 1908.
+After the Italian invasion of Albania, he joined the Party of Labour of Albania at its creation in 1941 in the Soviet Union.
 He was elected First Secretary in March 1943 at the age of 34.
-Less than two years after the liberation of the country, the monarchy of King Zog was formally abolished, and Hoxha rose to power as Albania's symbolic head of state.
+Less than two years after the liberation of the country, the monarchy of King Zog I was formally abolished, and Hoxha became the country's de facto head of state.

-During his 41-year rule, his government rebuilt the country, which was left in ruins after World War II, building Albania's first railway line, raising the adult literacy rate from 5–15% to more than 90%, wiping out epidemics, electrifying the country and leading Albania towards agricultural independence.
-It also outlawed religion, travelling abroad, private proprietorship, and closed or converted to secular uses all of Albania's religious facilities.
-His government imprisoned, executed, or exiled thousands of landowners, rural clan leaders, Muslim and Christian clerics, peasants who resisted collectivization, and disloyal party officials.
+Adopting Marxism-Leninism, Hoxha converted Albania into a one-party communist state.
+As a Marxist-Leninist, he implemented state atheism and ordered the anti-religious persecution of Muslims and Christians.
+Implementing his radical program, Hoxha used totalitarian methods of governance.
+His government outlawed traveling abroad and private proprietorship.
+The government imprisoned, executed, or exiled thousands of landowners, rural clan leaders, peasants who resisted collectivization, and allegedly disloyal party officials.
+Hoxha was succeeded by Ramiz Alia, who was in charge during the fall of communism in Albania.

-Hoxha's government was characterised by his proclaimed firm adherence to anti-revisionist Marxism–Leninism, i.e. Stalinism, from the mid/late-1960s onwards.
+Hoxha's government was characterised by his proclaimed firm adherence to anti-revisionist Marxism–Leninism from the mid/late-1960s onwards.
 After his break with Maoism in the 1976–1978 period, numerous Maoist parties around the world declared themselves Hoxhaist.
 The International Conference of Marxist–Leninist Parties and Organisations (Unity & Struggle) is the best-known association of these parties.

 Early life

-Hoxha was born in Gjirokastër in southern Albania (then a part of the Ottoman Empire), the son of Halil Hoxha, a Muslim cloth merchant who travelled widely across Europe and the US, and Gjylihan (Gjylo) Hoxha née Çuçi.
+Hoxha was born in Gjirokastër in southern Albania (then a part of the Ottoman Empire) in October 1908, the son of Halil Hoxha, a Muslim cloth merchant who travelled widely across Europe and the United States, and Gjylihan Hoxha (née Çuçi).
+Enver was named after Enver Pasha, a leading figure of the Young Turk Revolution.
 The Hoxha family was attached to the Bektashi Order.
-In 1916 his father brought him to seek the blessing of Baba Selim of the Zall Teqe.

-After elementary school, he followed his studies in the city senior high school "Liria".
+After elementary school, Enver followed his studies in the city senior high school "Liria".
 He started his studies at the Gjirokastër Lyceum in 1923.
-After the lyceum was closed, due to intervention of Ekrem Libohova, Hoxha was awarded a state scholarship for the continuation of his studies in Korçë, at the French language Albanian National Lyceum until 1930.
+After the lyceum was closed, due to intervention of Ekrem Libohova, Enver Hoxha was awarded a state scholarship for the continuation of his studies in Korçë, at the French language Albanian National Lyceum until 1930.

-In 1930, Hoxha went to study at the University of Montpellier in France on a state scholarship for the faculty of natural science, but lost an Albanian state scholarship for neglecting his studies.
+In 1930, Hoxha went to study at the University of Montpellier in Montpellier, France on a state scholarship for the faculty of natural science, but he lost the scholarship for neglecting his studies.
 He later went to Paris, where he presented himself to anti-Zogist immigrants as the brother-in-law of Bahri Omari.
 From 1935 to 1936, he was employed as a secretary at the Albanian consulate in Brussels.
-After returning to Albania, he worked as a contract teacher in the Gymnasium of Tirana.
-Hoxha taught French and morals in the Korça Liceum from 1937 to 1939 and also served as the caretaker of the school library.
+After returning to Albania, he worked as a contract teacher in the Gymnasium of Tirana (a school).
+Hoxha taught French and morals in the Korça Liceum from 1937 to 1939 and was also the caretaker of the school library.